BofA sale highlights end of era for foreign, China banks

 BOFA DEAL

-The move follows last week's $1.1 billion stake sale by Goldman Sachs (GS.N) in Industrial and Commercial Bank of China Ltd (1398.HK).
-In August, BofA sold an $8.3 billion stake in CCB soon after the lock-up on the stake expired.
+The move follows last week's $1.1 billion stake sale by Goldman Sachs in Industrial and Commercial Bank of China Ltd. In August, BofA sold an $8.3 billion stake in CCB soon after the lock-up on the stake expired.

-In a statement on its website, CCB (601939.SS) said BofA's decision to sell most of its remaining shares reflected "market behavior that stemmed from its own needs and will not have any impact on the bank's business and development".
+In a statement on its website, CCB said BofA's decision to sell most of its remaining shares reflected "market behaviour that stemmed from its own needs and will not have any impact on the bank's business and development".

 It noted its strategic relationship with the biggest U.S. bank helped improve CCB's asset quality.